Gamma-ray emission from the Sagittarius Dwarf Spheroidal galaxy due to millisecond pulsars

+This point connects to a second caveat: We are aware of no independent, multi-wavelength (non \gr ) evidence for the existence of a well-defined, nuclear jet or jets on angular scales comparable to the Fermi Bubbles.
+Thus, in distinction to the case presented by the \sgr (where we can construct from independent, multi-wavelength data a spatial template to incorporate into our \gr \ analysis), we cannot construct any definitive, {\it a priori} jet template.
+While we argue that this is actually a weakness of the jet hypothesis, it nevertheless is true that we cannot cannot via a formal statistical analysis rule out the presence of \gr \ sub-structure in the Fermi Bubbles that is connected to a nuclear jet.

-There are a number of implications of the discovery of $\gamma$-rays from the Sgr dSph.
-Firstly, this study largely removes any residual motivation for the idea that the cocoon sub-structure of the Fermi Bubbles be interpreted as evidence for \gr \ jets launched from the Galactic nucleus.
-Secondly, our results motivate the introduction of stellar templates into the analysis of data from all \gr \ resolved galaxies (M31, Large and Small Magellanic Clouds) to probe the contribution of MSPs.
-In general, our study lends support to the argument \cite{Sudoh2020} that MSPs contribute significantly to the energy budget of CR \pairs \ in galaxies with low specific star-formation rates.
-Third and finally, we show in the SI that naive extrapolation of the Sgr dSph MSP $\gamma$-ray luminosity per unit mass to other nearby dSph galaxies suggests that they likely have considerably larger astrophysical $\gamma$-ray signatures than previous estimates; we report our revised estimates in S.I.~\autoref{tab:dsph_fluxes} for the sample of ref.~\cite{Winter2016}.
+Taking note of all the above, there are a number of potential implications of the discovery of a \gr \ signal associated to the \sgr stellar template to follow up.
+Firstly, our results motivate the introduction of stellar templates into the analysis of data from all \gr \ resolved galaxies (M31, Large and Small Magellanic Clouds) to probe the contribution of MSPs.
+Such studies may confirm (or not) whether the rather strong signal our analysis associates to the \sgr stellar template can indeed be explained reasonably via MSP emission (see E.D.~Fig.~9 and S.I. section 5).
+Secondly, our study lends support to the argument \cite{Sudoh2020} that MSPs contribute significantly to the energy budget of CR \pairs \ in galaxies with low specific star-formation rates.
+Third, we show in the SI that a direct extrapolation of the Sgr dSph MSP $\gamma$-ray luminosity per unit mass to other nearby dSph galaxies suggests that they could have considerably larger astrophysical $\gamma$-ray signatures than previous estimates; we report our revised estimates in S.I.~\autoref{tab:dsph_fluxes} for the sample of ref.~\cite{Winter2016}.
 These signals are large enough that some are potentially detectable via careful analysis of Pass8 (15-year) \textit{Fermi}-LAT data.
-Conversely, these brighter astrophysical signatures represent a larger-than-expected background with which searches for DM annihilation signals must contend, and potentially swamp DM signals in some nearby dwarfs.
-This finding strongly suggests that DM searches focus their efforts on the dSph galaxies where the MSP signal is expected to be weakest relative to the DM signal, and motivates further efforts to model the MSP contribution and its dependence on the age and metallicity of the stellar population.
-Such modelling will be critical to identifying the most promising targets for future DM annihilation searches.
+Conversely, these brighter astrophysical signatures represent a larger-than-expected background with which searches for DM annihilation signals (due to putative WIMPs in the tens of GeV mass range) must contend, and potentially swamp DM signals in some nearby dwarfs.
+We emphasise that these are not predictions {\it per se} but, rather, naive extrapolations that do not account for peculiarities of the \sgr with respect to other dSphs that may render it peculiarly \gr \ efficient (e.g., its relatively recent star formation).
+These extrapolations do, nevertheless, motivate further work to pin down in detail how the \gr \ luminosity of an MSP population scales with gross parameters of the host stars (mass, age, metallicity, etc).

 Supplementary Information is available for this paper.
 Correspondence and requests for materials should be addressed to RMC or OM.